chidea/GttBoW/README.md

 ### Manual Installation
  - Get `gbash.exe` by manual building with `go build gbash.go normal.go`.
   - If you are using ssh-agent, consider using  `go build sbash.go ssh-agent.go`.
 This lets you share ssh passwords from pre-opened background bash terminal.
 Check ssh-agent section for more information.
+  - GttBow automatically recognize running instance of ssh-agent and try to attach to it by running `~/.ssh/ssh-agent.sh`
+  - Check note for ssh-agent below to be noticed how to set it right.
  - Move `gbash.exe` into `%WINDIR%\System32\`(cmd) or `$env:WINDIR\System32\`(powershell) or just under any directory which PATH environment variable directs.
  - Do the same move with `batch/git.bat` and `batch/bbatch.bat` file.
  - Now `git [command]` will work as native windows command.